These are some of our favorite games for kids in wheelchairs! Perfect for promoting activity and engagement!

 One of our favorite toys for working on bilateral coordination and upper extremity strength!
 Check out Zoom Ball here!

-This is an exercise that every wheelchair bound child has probably done hundreds of.
+This is an exercise that every child in a wheelchair has probably done hundreds of.
 Make it a fun and give them a bit of control by adding a set of dice that determine how many reps must be done.

 Table Top Ball Bouncing